Hajra Masroor: Personal life

 Hajra Masroor was born on 17 January 1930 in Lucknow, British India to Dr. Tahawwar Ahmad Khan, who was a British Army medical doctor, and Anwar Jahan Begum, a published writer.
-Her father had suddenly died after a heart attack at a young age of 38.
+Her father had suddenly died after a heart attack at the young age of 38.
 She had five sisters, including Khadija Mastoor, and a younger brother, Khalid Ahmad, who also became a poet, playwright and newspaper columnist.
 Her family was mainly raised by her mother.
 She began writing from her early childhood.

 After independence of Pakistan in 1947, she and her sisters migrated to Pakistan, and settled in Lahore.
-An Urdu writer in his book wrote that no one knew Hajra was engaged with famous Urdu poet Sahir Ludhianvi but once in a literary gathering Ludhianvi pronounced a word wrongly, Hajra criticised him, he got angry and engagement was broken.
+According to an account by an Urdu writer in his book, few knew that Hajra was once engaged to famous Urdu poet Sahir Ludhianvi.
+Ludhianvi mispronounced a word at a literary gathering.
+When Hajra pointed that out, he got angry and the engagement was broken off.
 Later, she married Ahmad Ali Khan, who was the editor of daily Dawn for 28 years.
 They were married for 57 years before he died in 2007.
 They have two daughters.